houseabsolute/test-class-moose/README.md

     }

 Runs at the start of each test class.
-If you need to know the name of the class you're running this in (though usually you shouldn't), the use `$test->this_class`, or the `name` method on the `$reporting` object.
+If you need to know the name of the class you're running this in (though usually you shouldn't), use `$test->this_class`, or the `name` method on the `$reporting` object.

 The `$reporting` object is a `Test::Class::Moose::Reporting::Class` object.